Sails from January 2020 - Cruise & Bike the Mekong

 This morning let’s hop on our bikes for our first ride around the top of the canal.
 The Mekong Delta is the longest river in Southeast Asia and runs through many of its countries, including Vietnam and Cambodia.
 We’ll have our first look at this lush delta with an explorative pedal through the riverside villages and bamboo forests.
 Once we’ve cycled up an appetite, we’ll board the ship again for lunch and then sail up the river to My Tho.

-Non-cyclists will enjoy a relaxing day on board the ship as they take in the views and soak up the scenes of the Mekong Delta river life.
+Non-cyclists will enjoy a relaxing day on board the barge as they take in the views and soak up the scenes of the Mekong Delta river life.

 Explore the Mekong to Cai Be